kamir/Hadoop.TS/README.md

 Hadoop.TS
 =========

-... is a collection of tools, which implement algorithms for time series statistics.
+The project provides a collection of tools, which implement algorithms for time series statistics.
-With this components one can build scalable time-series processing frameworks on top of Apache Hadoop and Apache HBase.
+With this components one can build scalable time-series processing applications on top of Apache Hadoop where data is stored in HDFS or in Apache HBase.

-It contains a set of simple generic classes to represent and transform complex data structures, stored in HDFS or HBase.
+It contains a set of simple generic classes to represent and transform complex data structures, organized in Buckets or as individual events like in OpenTSDB.

 The core components are: TimeSeries, TSBuckets and TSProcessors.
-Multiple submodules contain implementations of specific algorithms for univariate or bivariate time series analysis, especially for applications in complex systems research.
+Several submodules contain implementations of specific algorithms for univariate or bivariate time series analysis, especially for applications in complex systems research.

 A major aspect of Hadoop.TS is to enable rapid prototyping for new algorithms based on existing preprocessed data, which is collected and stored in Hadoop clusters.
 Deployment and development